aex-141

 get_approved()

-Returns the address approved to interact with the NFT with ID token_id
+Returns the address approved to interact with the NFT with ID token_id or returns None if no approval has been set.
+Throws if NFT with ID token_id does not exist.

-entrypoint get_approved(token_id: int) : option(address)
+entrypoint get_approved(token_id: int) : option(address)token_id

 int